Regulatory actions for Dec. 18, 2025

 Dec.
 18, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbott, Cutera, Enable Injections, Femasys, J&J.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Antengene, GSK, Sanofi.

 Briefs